What to consider when creating your business plan

 1. Define your success

-Having a law firm isn’t just about having a job.
-Owning your own firm has the potential to give you more freedom and bring more fulfillment into your life.
-In theory, you’ll have more control over your income than you would if you had a salaried associate job elsewhere.
+Owning a law firm isn’t just about having a job—it has the potential to give you more freedom and more fulfillment.
+In theory, owning your own law firm gives you more control over your income than a salaried associate job.

 Ask yourself these questions to get started:

 - What would make you happy?
-Seeing your kids at night before bed, vacationing twice per year?
+Maybe it’s seeing your kids at night before bed, vacationing twice per year, or something else?

 - What sort of house do you want to live in, and where?
 What are living expenses like in this area?